min9nim/interval-call/README.md

 # interval-call
-'interval-call' is a function that returns a function that prevents the same function from being called repeatedly within a certain interval time.
+`interval-call` is a function that returns a function that prevents the same function called repeatedly within a certain interval time.

 <br>